Aprilholics Battle For Baby Names, Animal Adventure Park Share New Insights: Easter Calf On Its Way?

 April, the pregnant giraffe at Animal Adventure Park, has a huge fan following — both online and offline.
 Considering the amount of time they spend on the live cam each day, it’d only be fair to call them “Aprilholics.”

-For weeks, these Aprilholics have been watching, waiting, and, often wondering, when April would deliver a calf.
+For weeks, these Aprilholics have been watching, waiting, and often wondering when April would deliver a calf.

 As luck would have it, Animal Adventure Park made a promising remark on Friday.

 “April is already out and enjoying the sunshine for the day.
 Grain intake remains moderate.
 Light discharge continues.
 Otherwise, all is normal and well — as expected.
 The only real drastic changes we will see from here is active labor.
 No much more change or development can occur,” announced the park authorities.

-It’s been a long, hard wait, but that hasn’t stopped April fans from making creative use of their time.
+It’s been a long, hard wait, but that hasn’t stopped April’s fans from making creative use of their time.

 I'm now desperate #AprilTheGiraffe. pic.twitter.com/b13XD1LTnT